vdbrink/vdbrink.github.io/node-red/node-red_home-assistant_notifications.md

 ---
 ## Introduction

 With Node-RED you can choose which application you prefer to use to send notifications to your phone.
 Example are Telegram, Pushover, PushBullet, WhatsApp and the Home Assistant Companion app.

-In this example I show you how to send a notification to the Home Assistant Companion app.
+In this example, I show you how to send a notification to the Home Assistant Companion app.

 ---